2004 Castle Point Borough Council election: Background

 Before the election the Conservatives controlled the council with 39 councillors, while both Labour and the Canvey Island Independent Party had 1 seat.
 The Canvey Island Independent Party had been formed by ex-Labour councillor Dave Blackwell after he quit Labour in January 2004.
 The party wanted Canvey Island to have its own council and police division.

-Election result
+Election results

 The Conservatives remained in control of the council, but lost 4 seats to the Canvey Island Independent Party.
 This reduced the Conservatives to 35 councillors, while the Canvey Island Independent Party became the only opposition on the council with 6 seats.
 The Canvey Island Independent Party won all 5 seats they had contested including defeating the only Labour councillor Terry Blackwell.